🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 Again, it’s time to apply what you’ve learned.

 You could make a bunch of different JavaScript projects right now, but instead, why not go back and make improvements to the website you already built?
-What about making it responsive to different screen sizes?
+How about making it responsive to different screen sizes?

 There’s a 100% chance you will need to do this for work in the future, so it’s good to get some experience with it now and maybe add in some extra styling for good measure.